EdwardChen777/Team15-App-V2/README.md

 ## Important Notes:
 - Per Prof H and Anjali's instructions, we did not spend any time on testing and rather focused on our features.
 - For the charts in each `updatedetailview`, you need to select `derivative` or `nonderivative` to view the charts
+- The app currently only supports #light mode#
+- For accessibility, go to `preferences` -> `notifications` -> turn on `accessibility` to get a new set of colors for red and green

 Sample login:
 - Username: Ed882016@163.com